 After several workshops, we were ready to model the concept and create the information architecture diagram based on the user flows and mapped business objects.
 Each role had unique architecture reflecting different needs and specific context.

-We created diagrams with key categories and sub-categories in the system, with a distinction of the specific needs of Grant Thornton and Client users, including different roles and limited access to specific sections of the system.
+We created diagrams with key categories and sub-categories in the system, with a distinction of the specific needs of Grant Thornton UK LLP and Client users, including different roles and limited access to specific sections of the system.
 Then we described all roles in the system to create a detailed specification for sets of privileges and access rights.

 Having all the necessary details and structure of the system mapped, we were ready to create mockups and visual screen flow with multiple scenarios and notes for the development team.